-The entire remaining unpaid principal amount of the Secured Note, together with all accrued and unpaid interest thereon and all other amounts payable under the Secured Note, will be due and payable, if not sooner paid, on September 30, 2022.
+The entire remaining unpaid principal amount of the Secured Note, together with all accrued and unpaid interest thereon and all other amounts payable under the Secured Note, was due and payable on September 30, 2022.
+As discussed in Amendment and Termination Agreement below, the Company issued a Notice of Default to the Consultant on October 11, 2021.